Mrs Millichap's Class 2023 - 2024

 Music

-Learning to sing along to action rhymes, listening and responding to different styles of music.
-Lesson 4 Me!
+Children will be learning to sing along to action rhymes, listening and responding to different styles of music.

 Helpful information: